• Skip to primary navigation

 A bowl of butter, light soy sauce and eryngii mushrooms next to each other.

-For this umami mushroom recipe, you will need 3 simple ingredients:
+For this umami Asian king oyster mushrooms recipe, you will need 3 simple ingredients:

 2. light soy sauce: Since the recipe is so simple, do use the best quality soy you can find, such as Lee Kum Kee Premium First Draw Soy Sauce.
 Go for naturally fermented, traditionally brewed soya sauces if you can.
-(To find out more about the soy sauce making process, please click this link.)
-Btw, did you know that you can easily make your own dark soy sauce using light soy sauce?
+(Btw, did you know that you can easily make your own dark soy sauce using light soy sauce?)
+Different brands of soy sauce have different levels of saltiness, so you may want to use less soy sauce when 1st cooking this recipe, then adjusting to taste.

-3. butter: Make sure you use unsalted butter, if not you run the risk of having an overly salty dish of butter and soy eryngii mushrooms.
+3. butter: Make sure you use unsalted butter, if not you run the risk of having an overly salty dish of butter soy sauce eryngii mushrooms.

 4. Optional, salt: Most likely you won't need salt due to soy's natural sodium content, but every brand of soy sauce is slightly different.
 Everyone has different tastebuds, so try before serving.
 Sprinkle salt if you feel the dish needs it.
-(I'd avoid adding black pepper as I tested it and think it detracts from the butter and soy sauce!)
+(Avoid adding black pepper: I tested it and think it detracts from the butter and soy sauce!)
 You may, however, garnish with green onions or other fresh herbs if you wish!

 Note: For more Asian mushroom recipes, click here.